rwdevlead/terraform-codespaces/labs/lab_11_using_multiple_providers_for_mulitple_regions/AZURE/azure.md

 ### 2. Examine the Provider Configuration

-Notice how the provider blocks are configured in providers.tf:
+Notice how the `provider` blocks are configured in `providers.tf`:
 - The primary provider with an alias of "primary"
 - The secondary provider with an alias of "secondary"

+> Note to keep this lab simple, I didn't add any specific configurations to the providers.
+However, normally you could add unique configurations for each, such as a different subscription_id to deploy resources to a different subscription.
+This was done because Azure provider doesn't support regions within the provider itself like other providers do.

 ### 3. Examine the Resource Configuration